 The Everest Base Camp trek exposes you to the culture of the Sherpas.
 The Annapurna Circuit exposes you to the cultures of various distinct people groups.

-The Sherpa people are mostly Tibetan Buddhist.
-Buddhism was brought to the area in the late 1600s and largely replaced the animism that previously held sway.
+The Sherpa people are mostly Tibetan Buddhists.
+Buddhism was brought to the area in the late 1600s and largely replaced the animism that had previously held sway.
 The EBC trek exposes you to many colourfully decorated Buddhist buildings and monuments.
 There are the well-known stupas, for instance, which are hemispherical monuments that mark a significant spot or house relics.
 These can be found throughout the Khumbu region.

 Everest Base Camp trekkers looking pretty pleased with their lot